open-simh/.github/docs/simdocs/pdp18b_doc.md

 bank mode) or 0 - 07777 (PDP-15 in page mode).

 IOT instructions consist of single mnemonics, eg, KRB, TLS.
-IOT instructions may be or\'d together
+IOT instructions may be or'd together

-iot iot iot\...
+iot iot iot...

-IOT\'s may also include the number 10, signifying clear the accumulator
+IOT's may also include the number 10, signifying clear the accumulator

 iot 10

 The simulator does not check the legality of IOT combinations.
-IOT\'s for which there is no opcode may be specified as IOT n, where n is an octal number in the range 0 - 07777.
+IOT's for which there is no opcode may be specified as IOT n, where n is an octal number in the range 0 - 07777.

 EAE instructions have the format

 eae {+/- shift count}

-EAE instructions may be or\'d together
+EAE instructions may be or'd together

-eae eae eae\...
+eae eae eae...

 The simulator does not check the legality of EAE combinations.
-EAE\'s for which there is no opcode may be specified as EAE n, where n is an octal number in the range 0 - 037777.
+EAE's for which there is no opcode may be specified as EAE n, where n is an octal number in the range 0 - 037777.

 Index instructions (PDP-15 only) have the format